nflverse/nflreadr/cran-comments.md

 ## Reverse dependencies

-We checked 7 reverse dependencies (7 from CRAN + 0 from Bioconductor),
-comparing R CMD check results across CRAN and dev versions of this package.
+We checked 9 reverse dependencies (7 from CRAN, 2 from r-universe, 0 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems